Hosted Link Flow

 | Representative | Authorized individual acting on behalf of the company. |

-| Shareholder | Direct ownership above 25%; always a legal entity. |
+| Shareholder | Direct ownership above 25%.
+A legal entity, or a natural person whose only role is shareholder. |

 Required Information by Party Type